miixsly33/miixsly33/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Olesia...
+- 🔭 I’m currently working on a Minecraft server...
 - 🌱 I’m currently learning Java
-- 🤔 I’m looking for help with CPP ;(
+- 🤔 I’m looking for help with C# ;(
 - 😄 Pronouns: he/elle
 - ⚡ Fun fact: https://solo.to/miix
 - 📫 How to reach me: